 Can I Recover Damages If I’m Being Blamed for a Bus Accident in Florida?

 So, if the insurance company can prove that you were 40% responsible for the accident, you’re only entitled to take home 60% of your settlement or verdict.
+And if it can prove that you were mostly responsible, you wouldn’t be able to receive any compensation.

 We’ll Fight to Recover Compensation for All of Your Bus Accident Injuries